Mission statement and information for first time visitors not familiar with iconic Apple‑1 computer. The Apple-1 Registry is a non-profit website.

-40 verified and 27 more or less verified = 67 Apple-1 + 13 which might exist or could be double listed + 4 maybe no longer exist.
-Please read the notes.If the list is empty click here for a simple list.
+62 verified and 20 almost verified = 82 Apple-1 + 9 which might exist or could be double listed + 4 maybe no longer exist.
+Please read the notes following the list.
+Here is a short evaluation.

-'More or less confirmed': To the best of our knowledge and belief, evidence is almost given or obvious.
+'More or less verified': To the best of our knowledge and belief, evidence is almost given or obvious.
 Many times current owner is unknown, pictures might be old etc.!

 Working condition: Most Apple-1 could be operational again – depending on how much effort you spend or how much parts you are willing to change.